yirkajk/yirkajk.github.io/README.md

 I'm also seeking either industry or academic positions for spring and summer of 2019.

 #### Research Interests
+Quantum computing: what can quantum computers do, what can't they do, and the structure that creates those differences.

-My interests are in quantum computing, including computational complexity theory, algorithms, and connections to applications.
+Specific areas I'm interested in include: quantum computational complexity, algorithms, optimization, and connections to applications.
 My past experience is primarily with complexity theory.
-I'm open to learning about a variety of topics, such as algorithms, cryptography, optimization, or verification of near-term devices.
-I hope to find some inspiration/guidance to refine my research interests as I pursue a Ph.D.
+For now, I'm open to a wide variety of topics.
+I hope to refine my research interests with guidance during grad school.

+My interests are mostly theoretical, but I also find motivation in efforts to develop and apply quantum computers.
+I would be interested in gaining more experience with this type of work during the spring and summer of 2019.

 ***